Machine learning with neural networks: Learning to read handwritten digits

 \section{Learning to read handwritten digits}

 Figure \figref{C7S4MNIST} shows patterns from the \href{http://yann.lecun.com/exdb/mnist/}{MNIST} data set of handwritten digits \cite{MNIST}.
 The data set derives from a data set compiled by the National Institute of Standards and Technology (NIST), of digits handwritten by high-school students and employees of the United States Census Bureau.
-The data contains a data set of 60 000 images of digits with $28\times 28$ pixels, and a {\em test set} of 10 000 digits.
+The data contains 60 000 images of digits, each with $28\times 28$ pixels, and a {\em test set} of 10 000 digits.
 The images are grayscale with 8-bit resolution, so each pixel contains a value ranging from 0 to 255.
 The images in the database were preprocessed.
 The procedure is described on the \href{http://yann.lecun.com/exdb/mnist/}{MNIST} home page.
 Each original binary image from the National Institute of Standards and Technology was represented as a 20$\times$20 gray-scale image, preserving the aspect ratio of the digit.
 The resulting image was placed in a 28$\times$28 image so that the centre-of-mass of the image coincided with its geometrical centre.
-These steps can make a crucial difference (Section \ref{sec:pp}).
+These preprocessing steps improve the performance of the learning algorithm.

-We divide the data set into a {\em training set} with 50 000 digits and a {\em validation set} with 10 000 digits.
-The latter is used for cross-validation and early stopping.
-The test data is used for measuring the classification error after training.
-For this purpose one should use a data set that was not involved in the training.
+The goal of this Section is to show how the principles described up to now allow neural networks to learn the \href{http://yann.lecun.com/exdb/mnist/}{MNIST} data with low classification error , following Ref.~\cite{Nielsen}.
+As described in Chapter \chref{C6Chapter}, one divides the data set into a {\em training set} and a {\em validation set} , here with 50 000 digits and 10 000 digits, respectively \cite{Nielsen}.
+The validation set is used for cross validation.
+The test data set allows to measure the classification error after training.
+For this purpose one must use a data set that was not involved in the training.
+As described in Section \ref{sec:pprid}, the inputs are preprocessed further by subtracting the mean image averaged over the whole training set from each input image [Equation (\ref{eq:subtract_mean})].